chancez/vagrant-gwm/README.md

 ### Requirements

-- Vagrant <= 2.0.0
+- Vagrant should work with any version.
+There is configuration for both v1 and v2 configs
 - Berkshelf (optional)

 ### Berkshelf

 #### Installation and Setup:

     gem install
+    # If vagrant < 1.1.0
     berks install --path cookbooks
+    # If vagrant >= 1.1.0
+    vagrant plugin install vagrant-berkshelf

 This will install the berkshelf gem, and then it will install all the cookbook's required for the vagrant box to the `cookbooks` folder.
+Or, if your running a newer version of Vagrant, it will use the vagrant-berkshelf plugin and do this automatically.

+If you do not want to use berkshelf, then you will have to install the cookbooks manually.

 #### Issues: